 Dr. Kathy Brittain Richardson became Westminster College’s 15th president on July 1, 2016.
 Her tenure began with leading faculty and through the collaborative development of a student-focused strategic plan.
 This plan has grounded many of Westminster’s achievements during the past six years.
-The College has completed more than $40 million in campus improvements, including the renovation and expansion of the Hoyt Science Center; the addition of three new athletic fields; renovations in the Memorial Field House and Wallace Memorial Chapel; significant upgrades throughout several residence halls; and replacement of the campus wifi network.
+The College has completed more than $45 million in campus improvements, including the renovation and expansion of the Hoyt Science Center; the addition of three new athletic fields; renovations in the Memorial Field House and Wallace Memorial Chapel; significant upgrades throughout several residence halls; and replacement of the campus wifi network.
 A Cultural Center opened in fall 2022 as the College continues to implement its strategic plan for diversity and equity, and the federally-funded TRIO Student Support Services program, established during Dr. Richardson’s presidency, lends additional assistance to first-generation students and those with other equity markers.
 New degree programs in nursing, environmental studies, marketing and professional sales, music technology, sports management, and a master of business administration have been added to the curriculum.
 Westminster’s accreditation was reaffirmed under Dr. Richardson’s leadership, and the nursing program also gained accreditation.

 The theme of Dr. Richardson’s presidency has focused on the “We in Westminster,” emphasizing collaborative networks and the collective responsibility that arises out of a college education.
 To this end, Dr. Richardson has been an important partner across the Pittsburgh region and Commonwealth.
 She serves on and has provided leadership for the Lawrence County Regional Chamber, the Economic Development Corporation of New Wilmington, the Presidents Athletic Conference, the Association of Presbyterian Colleges and Universities, and the Association of Independent Colleges and Universities of Pennsylvania.
-She was recognized in City and State Pennsylvania magazine’s 2022 Higher Education Power 100.
+She was recognized in City and State Pennsylvania magazine’s 2022 and 2023 Higher Education Power 100.

 Before coming to Westminster College, Richardson was provost and professor of communication at Berry College, Mt.
 Berry.
-A highly regarded scholar, Richardson co-authored Media Ethics: Cases and Moral Reasoning, which is now in its 11th edition, and Applied Public Relations: Cases in Stakeholder Management, in its 3rd edition.
+A highly regarded scholar, Richardson co-authored Media Ethics: Cases and Moral Reasoning, which is now in its 12th edition, and Applied Public Relations: Cases in Stakeholder Management, in its 3rd edition.
 Richardson served as editor of Journalism and Communication Monographs and was co-editor of the National Forensic Journal.

 She was a member of the editorial board of Mass Communication & Society and the Journal of Mass Media Ethics.
 In 2014, she was recognized as the Alumna Scholar of the Year by the Grady College of Journalism and Mass Communication of the University of Georgia.
 In 2012, she received the Professor of the Year award from the Small Programs Division of the Association for Education in Journalism and Mass Communication.